 Although invasive lionfish are widely dispersed throughout the Atlantic, Caribbean, and Gulf of Mexico, a large portion of the general public still does not know about the problem.
 In addition, there are many myths and much misinformation regarding the biology and ecology of lionfish.
 Lionfish derbies serve to educate participants and the public and raise awareness of the problem.
 Significant local, national, and international media coverage of derby events has helped facilitate education to those not geographically connected to the invaded range.

-Ongoing research studies indicate that single day removal events can be highly effective in lowering the local lionfish population.
-For example, in the first ever lionfish derby in 2009, participants removed 1,408 lionfish from Green Turtle Cay, Abaco, Bahamas.
-Listed below are the total number of lionfish removed from REEF derbies for the past four years.
-Because lionfish have no controlling predators in the invaded range, diver removals are one of the few effective means of reducing the lionfish population at present.
+Ongoing research studies indicate that single day removal events can be highly effective in lowering the local lionfish populations.
+The 2020 Upper Keys Derby removed 1321 lionfish from South Florida reefs in one day.
+Listed below are the total number of lionfish removed from REEF derbies.
+Diver removals are one of the few effective means of reducing the lionfish population at present.

 1,408 lionfish removed in 2009